canzonelunar/panda/white-hw/README.md

 **TOP side (when you openup your Panda):**
 - ESP-12 (wifi replaced by GPS module in grey version)
 - RGB LED
-- ST1S40 3A DC step-down regulator (components and its placement is exactly as manufacturer note says) https://www.st.com/resource/en/datasheet/st1s40.pdf
+- ST1S40 3A DC step-down regulator VFQFPN package (components and its placement is exactly as manufacturer note says) https://www.st.com/resource/en/datasheet/st1s40.pdf
 - some passive components like diodes, resistors, capacitors